Anglesey Central Railway: Reopening

 In 2009 the Welsh Assembly Government asked Network Rail to conduct feasibility studies on two former track stretches in Wales, one of those being the line from Bangor to Llangefni.
 Councillor Clive McGregor was optimistic this could provide an economic stimulus for Anglesey, along with further proposals to extend passenger traffic between Llangefni and Amlwch.
 In 2011 Network Rail began work on gathering evidence for its study, beginning with cutting away vegetation on track sections to examine the condition of rails and track bedding.
 Its report was expected to be published in 2012, before any business cases to reopen the lines could be developed.

 The study, which started in January 2011, began by assessing the condition of the line between Gaerwen and Llangefni.
 The track, bridges, associated earthworks, and the station at Llangefni were examined by engineers in order to decide whether they were still fit for purpose, or would need to be updated.
 With the alignment having succumbed to heavy encroachment from vegetation, an environmental report would have to be drawn up to limit the potential damage that could be caused to wildlife.
 Mike Gallop, coordinating the project on behalf of Network Rail, warned that bringing back trains to the line would be "tough".

 The remainder of the line, between Llangefni and Amlwch, looks set to be preserved as a heritage railway, with Network Rail giving licence to Anglesey Central Railway Limited to begin clearing the overgrown line north of Llangefni.
 ACR started to clear vegetation from the line in Llangefni before Christmas 2012.
 ACR Limited's support group, Lein Amlwch, have also opened a small shop, cafe and heritage centre in Llanerchymedd's station building, which will be open during the summer months.

-In December 2017, it has been proposed that the line could reopen as part of a plan to reopen lines closed by British Rail.
+In December 2017, it was proposed that the line could reopen as part of a plan to reopen lines closed by British Rail.

-In October 2018 the railway bridge at Llangefni was demolished following a lorry strike.
+In October 2018, the railway bridge at Llangefni was demolished following a lorry strike.
 The Welsh Assembly called for the repair of the A5114 bridge at Llangefni and reinstatement of the line but the bridge has not been replaced.

 In August 2020, a bid was made for money to carry out a study to reopen the line between Amlwch and the north Wales main line at Gaerwen.
 This was for funding from the Government's Restoring Your Railways fund.
 The bid was successful in the third round of the Restoring Your Railway initiative.
 When the bid was submitted, the Welsh government stated that they would match fund any award that was received, raising the value of the award to £100,000.

 In April 2021, ACR Ltd completed the process of gaining a 99-year lease for the whole 17+1/2 mi of the branch line from Gaerwen to Amlwch.
 This was a big step forward for the re-opening of the line, as well as a multi-use pathway running parallel to the line.

 An alternate proposal suggests reopening the railway as a light rail.